 What You’re Supporting:

-An estimated 12.5% of Park Service staff have left the agency out of fear for their jobs in just the last few months.
-Those remaining face uncertainty about their job status, hiring freezes and the looming threat of layoffs as the administration works on agency reorganization.
-NPCA is a leading voice speaking out for the people who protect park resources and ensure visitors have a safe and enjoyable experience.
-You can join us in telling Congress to prevent further cuts to park staff and funding.
+The National Park Service has lost more than a quarter of its permanent staff since January.
+Those remaining face uncertainty about their job status, hiring freezes and the looming threat of a mass staff termination.
+NPCA speaking out for the people who protect park resources and ensure visitors have a safe and enjoyable experience.
+Your support of the Park Protection Fund empowers us to call on Congress and the administration to prevent further cuts to park staff.

-The administration has called for the Department of the Interior to evaluate parks, monuments, memorials and more and rewrite the stories deemed to contain “partisan ideology.”
+The Department of the Interior has been asked to evaluate parks, monuments, memorials and more, and rewrite the stories deemed to contain “partisan ideology.”
 Every single of America’s national parks preserves our shared history and culture.
 And though that history can sometimes be difficult to reckon with, park visitors should be able trust that the stories found in our national parks are true and objective accounts of an era.
-NPCA is committed to ensuring our parks tell a full and complete American story.
+With support from the Park Protection Fund, NPCA is committing to ensuring our parks tell a full and complete American story.

 Our Strategy: